leapmotion/Leap-TiltFive-Testing/README.md

 ![TiltFive hand interaction board game](imgs/hmd_interaction.gif)

 ### Hand Cursor
- The example scene demonstrates 2 methods of controlling a virtual cursor with your hands.
+ The example scene demonstrates two methods of controlling a virtual cursor with your hands.
 Sometimes it's not practical to interact 1-to-1 with virtual objects and selecting from a distance is preferable.
 The script 'Hand 2D Projection' on the 'Leap Rig' maps two cursors to hand movements.
 The first is a direct mapping between hand position and cursor position.
 The second cursor is determined from a raycast starting from a virtual shoulder through users' index finger knuckle.
-This enables a more natural directionality to the cursor and cursor position is invariant to if hand is pinching or not.
+This enables a more natural directionality to the cursor, and the cursor position becomes invariant to pinch gesture.
 ![TiltFive hand interaction board game](imgs/handcursor.gif)

 ### Turntable